 Sweet Spot Interval Structure and Progressions

 Each training plan follows a specific series of progressions.
-That means you’ll start out with shorter Sweet Spot intervals that will help ensure that you can finish the workout while hitting your power targets.
-As you work through the Sweet Spot progressions, you’ll grow your fitness and FTP.
+That means you’ll start with shorter intervals that will help ensure that you can finish the workout while hitting your power targets.
+You’ll grow your fitness and FTP as you work through the progressions.
 Over time, those intervals will become longer, more intense, or both.
-Your total time in the Sweet Spot zone will increase.
+Your total time at this intensity will increase.
 So you may start with a workout like Ericsson, but you’ll quickly progress.
 Let’s take a look at some examples.

 Carson is a good example of the next progression.
-Carson is six, 5-7 minute intervals that are between 88-94% FTP.
+Carson is six, 5-7 minute intervals between 88-94% FTP.
 You’ll complete 36 minutes of Sweet Spot work.

 Eventually, you’ll work your way up to a workout like Eclipse.
 Here you’ll spend an hour in the Sweet Spot training zone with 20-minute intervals.

-Sweet Spot training is tough but doable.
-However, there are some things that you can do to make your Sweet Spot intervals a little bit easier.
+Training at this intensity is tough but doable.
+However, there are some things that you can do to make your intervals a little bit easier.
 With the right nutrition and some equipment you have around the house, you’ll be ready to nail your workouts.

 Sweet Spot training burns a lot of sugar, so it’s a good idea to eat a carb-rich meal 3-4 hours before your workout.
 Even if you’re aiming to lose weight, you need to fuel the work.
-During the workout, you may need to eat some carbs, especially if it’s a long one.
+You may need to eat some carbs during the workout, especially if it’s a long one.
 This will help you train your gut to handle carbs at intensity, which is helpful for race day.

 Aim for at least one bottle every hour and maybe more.
 You can even use a sports drink mix for carbs and electrolytes.
 Pro tip: add some ice to the bottle to help reduce your core temperature.

-You can do your Sweet Spot workouts with TrainerRoad’s Group Workouts.
+You can do your workouts with TrainerRoad’s Group Workouts.
 You’ll be amazed how fast the time goes by with friends there to motivate and encourage you.